shriv/jekyll-now/_posts/2019-03-12-Modelling-accessibility-by-suburb.md

 *__WORK IN PROGRESS__*

 # Introduction
 Before diving into the nitty gritty of modelling accessibility across the different suburbs, it's worth taking a high-level persepective into _why_ modelling is useful.
-I hope to make the case that approximating reality with models, allows us to dredge some deep insights - from the accessibility characteristics of a suburb to reasons why some suburbs don't fit our approximations.
+I hope to make the case that approximating reality with models, allows us to dredge up some deep and useful insights: (1) the accessibility characteristics of a suburb and, (2) reasons why some certain suburban characteristics don't fit our approximations.

 ## The goal of statistical modelling
-The best reason for trying our hand at statistical modelling comes from entertaining and brilliant pedagogue: Ben Lambert.
-His _particular_ views are in favour of the Bayesian approach to statistical inference.
-While this analysis doesn't necessarily gain _more_ insight / easy explanations from a Bayesian approach, I've chosen to use it anayway because I've now completely avowed to _The Bayesian Way_ (_Bayes-Do_?).
+The best reason for trying our hand at statistical modelling comes from the entertaining and brilliant pedagogue: [Ben Lambert](https://ben-lambert.com/about/).

 > In life, noise obfuscates signal.
-What we seen often appears as an incoherent mess that lacks any appearance of logic.
+What we see often appears as an incoherent mess that lacks any appearance of logic.

 > Statistical inference is the logical framework we can use to trial our beliefs about the noisy world against _data_.
 We formalise our beliefs in models of _probability_.